nikku/talks/2025-no-refactoring-issues/index.md

 ### Accidental complexity has many forms, in code and UX

-A quick fix enables interaction `A`, now existing user journey `B` is broken.
+A quick fix enables interaction `A`; now, the existing user journey `B` is broken.

-We plan to do `X` as a first step towards a higher goal, but we never follow-up.
+We plan to do `X` as a first step towards a higher goal, but never follow up.

 ----